blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Casting time: 1 action
 Range: 60 feet
 Duration: Instantaneous
 You verbally chastise the ill behavior of one creature within range that can hear you.
-They must succeed a wisdom saving throw or receive 1d4 psychic damage.
+They must succeed a wisdom saving throw or receive 1d12 psychic damage.
+If you do not cite an ill behavior of theirs, the spell fails.
 ```

 ```